-If the printer session has been configured, it will start automatically at the same time that the display sessions are started.
+If the printer session has been configured to start automatically, it will start at the same time the display sessions are started.
+Otherwise, manually start the session by selecting the Connections tab, highlight the printer session and click on Connect to start the session.
+Leave the printer session running in the background.

-${f NOTE}$: If the display station cannot establish display connections, the printer session will not be able to establish its connection. .

-When the printer session has completed the start up process and has established a connection with the host, a Printer Connection Status message will be generated and sent to the printer.
-It will look like this:
+When the printer session has completed the startup process and has established a connection with the host, the printer will automatically create on the host and start a writer.